coryfklein/sw/README.md

 # Usage

     sw
-     - start a stopwatch from 0, save start time sw [-r|--resume]
+     - start a stopwatch from 0, save start time in ~/.sw sw [-r|--resume]
      - start a stopwatch from the last saved start time (or current time if no last saved start time exists)
      - "-r" stands for --resume